 All transactions associated with partners of an enterprise are maintained in the books of an enterprise via their capital accounts.
 This incorporates the amount of money pulled in as withdrawal of capital, capital, interest on capital, the share of profit, partner’s salary, commission to partners, interest on drawings, etc.,

-There are 2 procedures by which the capital accounts of partners can be recorded.
-Namely :
+There are two methods by which the capital accounts of partners can be recorded and these are:

 - Fixed capital method